 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+Water, plumbing an d bathroom fittings

 Repair category 1

-Notes No significant defects evident.
+Notes No evidence of leakage is noted from the plumbing.